Find Nursing Colleges

 Find Schools Near

-A master's degree in forensic nursing is offered at 3 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were female, and 30% were from an underrepresented racial-ethnic group.
+There are 3 schools in the United States where you can earn amaster’s degree in forensic nursing.
+In recent years, the majority of students earning degrees in this area were women, and about16% were students from underrepresented racial-ethnic groups.

 Education Level Number of Grads

-Earnings of Forensic Nursing Majors With Master’s Degrees
+Earnings of forensic nursing Majors With Master’s Degrees (All Award Levels)

 Student Diversity